fbalensiefer/fbalensiefer.github.io/about.md

 permalink: /about/
 ---

-This is the my personal website.
+This is my personal website.

-I am currently a student in economics at the university of Bonn.
+I am currently a student in economics at the University of Bonn.
 My interests are finance & banking, statistics, econometrics and programming.
 The scope of my site is especially in data science and the different applications of programming techniques.